Make a career in teaching.

 • Display awareness and appreciation of families and the ability to empathise with and treat others with dignity and respect

-• Demonstrate the ability to make effective decisions regarding signposting and facilitate a solution focused agenda with regard to families
+• Demonstrate the ability to make effective decisions and solve problems especially with regard to families

 • The capacity to plan and manage resources in an effective and resourceful manner